tez-capital/docs.tez.capital_content/en/tezbake/tutorials/baking-on-mainnet.md

    tezbake info
    ```

+> **Understanding "Level"**
+>
+> The level is the current block height (block number) on the blockchain.
+To verify your node is synchronized:
+>
+> 1. Check the level shown by `tezbake info`
-> Level refers to the latest block number on mainnet.
-Navigate to <https://tzkt.io> or <https://tzstats.com> and observe the latest block.
-Once the level in your command matches the latest block on your blockchain explorer, your node is in full sync and you can keep following the steps below.
+> 2. Compare it to the latest block on <https://tzkt.io> or <https://tzstats.com>
+> 3. Once they match, your node is fully synced and you can proceed
+>
-> Both <https://tzkt.io> or <https://tzstats.com> provide Ghostnet and Testnet block explorers as well.
-Make sure you're looking at the right explorer.
+> **ℹ️ NOTE:** Both blockchain explorers also provide Ghostnet and Testnet views.
+Make sure you're looking at the correct network (mainnet).

 ### Import baking keys and register as baker